lschulz/ioq3-scion/README.md

 * `nextpath` Select the next path in the list.
 Useful for binding to a key.
 * `prevpath` Select the previous path in the list.
 Useful for binding to a key.

+SCION-enabled servers have access to the commands:
+* `showclientpaths` Print last path to connected SCION clients.
+* `clearclientpaths` Clear the remote host cache of the server's path selector.

 Changed console commands:
 * `clientinfo` Prints encryption status in addition to server address.
 * `status` Shows which client connections are encrypted.
+* `banaddr`, `exceptaddr`, `bandel`, and `exceptdel` accept SCION addresses.

 ### Misc